basement structural warranty

 If it were ever true they wouldn't have withdrawn and replaced BS8102:2009.

-Structural Warranties, and how they take your money as well as make you re-insure them.
+Structural Warranties, and how they take your money as well as make you pay for their re-insurance.

 I quote several sources below.